-9Italian consumers in the period considered could choose around 100 different tobacco products.
-Quantities and prices for each of all these products are available up to the fiscal year cigarettes, reported in numbers, into notional kilograms using the equivalence scales legally mandated by the government (Regio Decreto 171 of 21 April 1901), whereby one kilogram of cut tobacco or snuff equal 200 cigars and 1000 cigarettes.
-The mark-up applied by retailers was the same for each product, and regulated by Royal decree.
-10
+accurate accounting record.9 The primary sources report provincial10 sales from warehouses, which were evenly distributed across the country, to authorised retailers both in weight (kilograms) and in values (lire), for the several dozens different products available for sale.11 These can be aggregated into four main categories, distinct by the manner of consumption: snuff (polveri), fine-cut tobacco (trinciato), cigars (sigari), and cigarettes (spagnolette).
+We convert sales of cigars and cigarettes, reported in numbers, into notional kilograms using the equivalence scales legally mandated by the government (Regio Decreto 171 of 21 April 1901), whereby one kilogram of cut tobacco or snuff equal 200 cigars and 1000 cigarettes.
+The mark-up applied by retailers was the same for each product, and regulated by royal decree.

 Consumption in a period might differ from sales in the same period because of smuggling and because of hoarding.
 Despite the relative weakness of the young Italian state in enforcing its laws, some historical evidence (eg. Luciani 2006, pp. 18 ff.) suggests that in the years between unification and World War I, smuggling was in fact a limited problem.
 The Regia itself reports that in the years 1873-1879 a total of about 90,000 kilograms of leaves and 240,000 kilograms of manufactured tobacco were seized in the country.
-While low seizure might simply reflect incompetence or corruption of the relevant policing agency, this amount is only approximately 0.02% of the quantity sold in the same period.
-A second potential source of discrepancy between sales and consumption might be hoarding by consumers and retailers of stock in anticipation of a price increase.
-The government was aware of this possibility, which it minimised by introducing the price changes with a Regio Decreto (a king's executive order), which came into force as they were announced, and hence did not allow prior Parliamentary discussion to alert consumers of a possible increase.
+While low seizure might simply reflect incompetence or corruption of the relevant policing agency,